Haier Shines at Australian Open 2026: Official Partner Elevates the Game with Smart Innovation and Purpose

 News provided byHaier

-This year, Haier's presence transcends traditional branding, transforming the court into a dynamic platform for innovation and social impact.
+This year, Haier's presence extends beyond traditional branding, transforming the court into a platform for innovation and social good.
+During the tournament's opening week, Haier captured the spotlight at the Charity Night.

 In an exciting display of precision, top-tier players aimed their shots at Haier appliances positioned directly on the court.
 Haier washing machines and dryers served as high-value targets, and all proceeds from this challenge were donated to the Australian Tennis Foundation.
 By integrating its products into the heart of the action, Haier demonstrated how the brand facilitates a "better life," ensuring that the excitement of the game also supports the local community.